 National Indigenous Peoples Day (June 21)

-In 1982, the same year Aboriginal Peoples of Canada was defined in Section 35(2), the National Indian Brotherhood (now known as the Assembly of First Nations) called for a creation of a National Aboriginal Solidarity Day on June 21, to coincide with summer solstice, a day of traditional significance to Indigenous Peoples around the world.
+In 1982, the same year Aboriginal Peoples of Canada was defined in Section 35(2), the National Indian Brotherhood (now known as the Assembly of First Nations) called for a creation of a National Aboriginal Solidarity Day on June 21, to coincide with the summer solstice, a day of traditional significance to Indigenous Peoples around the world.
 In 1995, the Royal Commission on Aboriginal Peoples recommended a day be designated as National First Peoples Day.
 The Sacred Assembly, a national conference of Aboriginal and non-Aboriginal people chaired by the late Elijah Harper, called for a national holiday to celebrate the contributions of Aboriginal Peoples in Canada.
-In 1996, then Governor General Romeo LeBlanc proclaimed that National Aboriginal Day would be celebrated June 21 each year.
+In 1996, then Governor General Romeo LeBlanc proclaimed that National Aboriginal Day would be celebrated on June 21 each year.
 "On June 21st, this year and every year, Canada will honour the native peoples who first brought humanity to this great land," said Leblanc.
 "And may the first peoples of our past always be full and proud partners in our future."

 There are a couple of concerns about piggybacking the Day of Reconciliation onto National Indigenous Peoples Day (formerly National Aboriginal Day):